Our Structure

 Director – Sandra Ashcroft

-HOPE Sector – Community Care (Cambridge Office)
+HOPE Sector – Community Care (Mississauga Office)

 Director – Mike Mattioli